Virginia Association of Science Teachers

 The principal criterion for manuscript acceptance is that it strengthens the teaching and learning of science.

-We are currently accepting manuscripts for publication in our 2025 Summer and Winter issues.
-Both of these issues will have an open, or general, theme.
+We are currently accepting manuscripts for publication in our 2026 Summer and Winter issues.

-• Summer Issue: submissions due March 1, published late July / early August
+• Summer Issue: submission deadline April 1, published late July / early August

 • Winter Issue: submissions due August 1, published mid December